northeastern-oasis/Workshop-6-In-Depth-Frontend-Development/README.md

 1. Clone the Workshop 6 Github repository into a new folder on your machine (in Terminal or Command Prompt, type `git clone REPO_URL`, where REPO_URL is the clone repository found on the top of this page).
 This repo does contain quite a bit of stuff, but we'll explain what everything does.
 2. Open the parent **folder** using your favorite [IDE](https://github.com/northeastern-oasis/Ultimate-Oasis-Starting-Guide/tree/master/IDEs).
 This is important because we will be editing multiple files to build our app.
+3. From the same terminal window you used to clone, type `npm install`.
+This will install the packages you'll need (defined in `package.json`), including React and Axios.
-3. You're all set!
+4. You're all set!
 Just have the cloned folder easily accessible and follow along with the workshop to start writing React code

 ## During the workshop